gitdeepaks/Javascript-StartOver/InterviewQuestions.md

 "Hi, my name is Deepak Sankhyan.
 I'm a Full Stack Developer with 8 years of experience, specializing in React.js for the past 3 years.
-Currently, at Cognizant in Gurugram, I've focused on implementing responsive designs and improved application performance by 60% through back-end optimization.
+Currently, at Cognizant in Gurugram, I've focused on implementing responsive designs and improved application performance through back-end optimization.
 I also developed a single-page web application using React, Redux, and TypeScript to enhance user access to company resources.

 Previously, at Napino Auto & Electronics Ltd, I created reusable components and a custom UI library that increased developer productivity and code reuse.
 I utilized CSS-in-JS to ensure a consistent UI look and feel across devices.
 Earlier in my career at Enecon Solar Power Ltd, I developed RESTful APIs that improved scalability and reduced latency by 50%.